 Once one has created relevant research questions, they should then start thinking about how exactly they are going to conduct their future study or studies.
 One of the most important aspects during this step is to make sure that whatever design chosen will answer the previously formulated questions and not lead into asking new ones.
 This part of the process often requires one to use both scientific knowledge as well as creativity since it may involve imagining up experiments which were never done before for answering specific inquiries.
 Once again, having others critique one’s ideas can be helpful when trying to further develop proper research designs since they may offer ideas on how to improve experimental variables, etc. Write a research proposal

-Once one has decided upon the design of their future studies, they should begin writing up their overall plan in order to get approval from an Institutional Review Board or Ethics Committee if necessary.
+Once one has decided upon the design of their future studies, they should begin writing up their overall plan in order to get the necessary approval.
 It is important for scientists to not only write up a comprehensive outline but also have other people read over it as well so that mistakes can be caught and changes made before conducting any actual experiments.
 Having a well-written research proposal could very well lead into eventually getting published which then influences other researchers to do work similar or related to what one is proposing.
 This entire process from beginning until end usually takes several months at minimum but hopefully leads into eventually making an impact in the scientific field and benefits society.

 Write a research proposal